 Of course, there are other options that can provide some balance.
 Talk with your financial advisors to gain clarity on what is right for you over the next few years.

-No matter what type of transition is ahead, if you are planning to start in 2020 or 2021, fill out your ADA Practice Transitions profile now.
+No matter what type of transition is ahead, fill out your ADA Practice Transitions profile now.

 Educate yourself and invest in a team to help the transaction go smoothly